robertg/rustkit/README.md

 rustkit
 =======

-A library explorer for crates, the rust package manager.
+A library explorer for crates.io, the rust package manager.

 ## Dependencies:
  - RethinkDB